metal3-io/metal3-docs/design/image-ownership.md

 - Identify the "owner" for specifying the version of the provisioning image
-- Idenitfy the "owner" for specifying the version of the target image
+- Identify the "owner" for specifying the version of the target image

 ### Non-Goals